openstack/openstack-manuals/doc/common/glossary.rst

    Victoria

       The code name for the twenty second release of OpenStack.
-The OpenStack Infrastructure Summit took place in Vancouver, British Columbia, Canada.
+The OpenDev + PTG was planned to take place in Vancouver, British Columbia, Canada.
 The release is named after Victoria, the capital city of British Columbia.

+      The in-person event was cancelled due to COVID-19.
+The event is being virtualized instead.

    VIF UUID